Skip to content

 Path Trigger What the server does

 B (inline) strings non-empty Embeds every string with embedding_model and builds an in-memory HNSW index.
+Registered as a virtual entry under name.

 Path A — config_path